egetelli/egetelli/README.md

 :muscle: I'm open to use all of new technologies-languages and I'm a good researcher.

-🌱 I’m currently learning XAML, WPF, MVVM, LabView.
+🌱 I’m currently learning React and Angular.

 💞️ I’m looking to collaborate on anything useful.